Double Diamond Old Timer Western

 If you want a lot more grip, build your Old Timer with rough out leather on the jocky (rough skirting piece right under your thigh).
 Please note you cannot tool rough out.

-Leather covered western bell is standard with a 3 ½” platform for comfort for the rider.
+Western bell is standard with a 3 ½” platform for comfort for the rider, nylon trail endurance, or angled aluminum.
 We also offer an “overshoe” size for those riding in a winter boot or have an extra wide foot.
 Also available are leather covered or side laced endurance stirrups that match the saddle.
 Both endurance and western stirrups can be built hooded for safety on the trail, keeping your foot from sliding through and/or to keep brush from sliding through your stirrup.

 We also offer the Western Safety Stirrup, developed with your safety in mind it will come apart at the side like an English peacock iron so should you become dismounted you will be able to easily get out of the stirrup.
 It includes a leather side piece that matches your saddle in color and tooling.